 When you read something you enjoy or learn from, recommend it on public platforms.
 Social media plays a big role in promoting books and spreading the word.
 Follow Black writers on social media.
 Don’t just follow them on social media, engage and interact with their content, and share their posts.
 Are you on TikTok?
 Create a video showing off your favorite books by Black authors.
 Share books you’re excited about with your social networks, your friend circles, and your book clubs.

-Celebrating & Supporting Black Writers Beyond Black History Month
+Celebrating and Supporting Black Writers Beyond Black History Month

 Are there books by Black authors you personally love?
 Let us know in the comments!
-Are you a Black author that has published with Lulu?
-We’d love to consider your book for a feature; if you’re interested, submit a request!
 Remember to also check out our bookstore for more great books by Black authors.

 Happy Reading!